 - transparency (e.g., by informing the minor about the tool); and

 - data security (e.g., restricting access to the minor’s data).

 Parental tools should take into account the best interests of the minor and their private life.

 - Adapt terms and disclosures and reinforce the rights of minors by design – The CNIL recommends that online service providers: (i) adapt the language of their privacy policies and user terms so that they are more easily understood by minors; (ii) provide simplified privacy settings and interfaces, and deactivate certain data collection features (such as geolocation) by default; and (iii) publish a list of commitments for the protection of minors’ data in a consolidated and understandable format.

-- Verify the age of minors and obtain parental consent while respecting privacy – The CNIL highlights that age verification systems should detract from a minor’s ability to browse the Internet freely without having to identify themself.
+- Verify the age of minors and obtain parental consent while respecting privacy – The CNIL highlights that age verification systems should not detract from a minor’s ability to browse the Internet freely without having to identify themself.
 For this reason, the CNIL sets out the following six criteria that age-verification systems should comply with: (i) proportionality; (ii) data minimization; (iii) robustness; (iv) simplicity; (v) standardization; and (vi) involvement of a third party.
 The CNIL’s recommendations further elaborate on these criteria and provide examples of mechanisms that can be used to verify a person’s age online.

 - Provide specific safeguards to protect the interests of minors – The CNIL recommends that online service providers: (i) offer enhanced privacy settings by default; (ii) avoid profiling minors; and (iii) avoid reusing the personal data of minors and/or transmitting it to third parties for commercial or advertising purposes.